Jared Dudley: Los Angeles Lakers (2019–2021)

 On July 7, 2019, Dudley signed a one-year contract with the Los Angeles Lakers for $2.6 million.
 On August 13, 2020, he logged a season-high five assists in a 122–136 loss to the Sacramento Kings.
 On December 11, he was ejected from a game against the Orlando Magic after an on-court fight involving players from both teams.
 Teammate LeBron James later praised Dudley's actions, stating, "I've seen a lot more than that.
 But 'Dudz' will do whatever.
 He told you guys at media day his job is to come in here if somebody goes crazy, do something crazy to me or AD or whoever on the team, he's going to be the muscle."
 Dudley recorded a season-high nine points and three rebounds.
 Dudley won his only NBA championship as a player when the Lakers defeated the Miami Heat in six games in the 2020 NBA Finals.

 On November 30, 2020, Dudley re-signed with the Lakers on another 1-year, $2.6 million contract.
 On December 27, he scored a season-high 3 points along with two rebounds in a 127–91 win over the Minnesota Timberwolves.
 He matched this total on February 24, 2021, along with four rebounds and an assist in an 89–114 blowout loss to the Utah Jazz.
 On March 3, Dudley grabbed a season-high two assists in a 120–123 loss to the Sacramento Kings.
 On March 14, the Lakers announced that Dudley had suffered a contusion and torn MCL in his right knee.
 However, he opted to not undergo surgery on his knee and instead underwent a period of rehab.
 He made his return from injury on May 16, 2021, after missing 33 games, playing four minutes in a 110–98 win over the New Orleans Pelicans.

 Coaching career

-Dallas Mavericks (2021–present)
+Dallas Mavericks (2021–2025)

 On August 24, 2021, Dudley announced his retirement from the NBA after 14 seasons and joined Jason Kidd's coaching staff with the Dallas Mavericks as an assistant coach.
 Dudley is expected to have a "front of the bench" role with the Mavericks.

+Denver Nuggets (2025–present)

+On July 3, 2025, Shams Charania reported that Dudley was joining the Denver Nuggets as their top assistant coach under David Adelman.